craig-m/rpi_cluster/README.md

 The other bits and pieces:

 * a router (https://lede-project.org/ + https://www.gl-inet.com/)
-* my laptop
-* x1 16 port D-Link switch (Gbit ethernet, unmanaged)
+* D-Link 16 port switch (Gbit ethernet, unmanaged)
 * x2 6 Port RAVPower USB Chargers (each 60W 12A) (https://www.ravpower.com/6-port-usb-wall-charger-black-.html)
-* A Raspberry Pi SenseHat (https://www.raspberrypi.org/products/sense-hat/)
+* a Raspberry Pi SenseHat (https://www.raspberrypi.org/products/sense-hat/)
-* A Raspberry Pi Camera
+* a Raspberry Pi Camera

+The switch is connected to a managed one, the cluster has its own vlan.

 ---